Rijn-Schelde-Verolme: The 1973 oil crisis

 The Oil Crisis which started in October 1973, would lead to a major downturn in the western economies.
 In the shipbuilding market, the demand for new tankers evaporated.
-Over 1974 this did not yet affect results, which were still positive, and led to a profit of 65 million.
-On 1 March 1975 RSV Rozenburg launched the 313,000 ton supertanker Lepton as the 24th built by an RSV shipyard.
+Over 1974, this did not yet affect results, which were still positive, and led to a profit of 65 million.
+On 1 March 1975, RSV Rozenburg launched the 313,000 ton supertanker Lepton as the 24th built by an RSV shipyard.
 By then RSV had become more productive in building these kinds of ships.
-However, on account of the launch, RSV announced that it did not expect any more orders for supertankers to come in in the coming years.
-As a consequence it would reorganize its shipbuilding division, and focus on smaller ships, special ships and offshore equipment.
+However, on account of the launch, RSV announced that it did not expect any more orders for supertankers to come in the coming years.
+Consequently, it would reorganize its shipbuilding division, focusing on smaller ships, special ships, and offshore equipment.
 Meanwhile, a supertanker at NDSM for the American Koch Industries was cancelled, although with an indemnification.

 Now the lack of a well-filled orderbook led to huge problems.
-There was a choice between taking a big loss by a sudden closure of the production line, or building ships which would probably not be sold at a decent price.
-In the end, two supertankers were laid down in spite of their not being a final order.
+There was a choice between taking a big loss by a sudden closure of the production line or building ships which would probably not be sold at a decent price.
+In the end, two supertankers were laid down despite their not being a final order.
 One could be cancelled and replaced by another ship.
 The other would be finished.
 RSV then had to sell two supertankers at a loss.
-Three bulk-carriers at Alblasserdam were also built for RSV's own account.
-The two supertankers had cost 300 million, the three bulk carriers 150 million.
-The three bulk carriers that would be delivered by Alblasserdam on 28 November 1975, and 30 May and 30 December 1976, were finally sold for 160 million guilders in October 1975, but this was to a shipping line in which RSV participated.
+Three bulk carriers at Alblasserdam were also built for RSV's account.
+The two supertankers cost 300 million, and the three bulk carriers 150 million.
+The three bulk carriers that would be delivered by Alblasserdam on 28 November 1975, 30 May and 30 December 1976, were finally sold for 160 million guilders in October 1975, but this was to a shipping line in which RSV participated.
 Over 1975, profits were 50.3 million guilders.

-On 21 February 1976 a 318,000 tanker was launched in Rozenburg.
+On 21 February 1976, a 318,000 tanker was launched in Rozenburg.
 The next, and last Dutch supertanker was laid down shortly after.
-At the end of 1975 there had been one supertanker laid up in Norwegian Fjord, two others were expected to join her in 1976 and 1977.
+At the end of 1975, there had been one supertanker laid up in Norwegian Fjord, two others were expected to join her in 1976 and 1977.
 Of a total cost of 440 million, 193 million guilders were set apart to cover losses.